Advertising campaign: Media channels

-Media channels, also known as, marketing communications channels, are used to create a connection with the target consumer and influence the behavior.
+Media channels, also known as marketing communications channels, are used to create a connection with the target consumer and influence the behavior.
 Traditional methods of communication with the consumer include newspapers, magazines, radio, television, billboards, telephone, post, and door to door sales.
 These are just a few of the historically traditional methods.

-Along with traditional media channels, comes new and upcoming media channels.
-Social media has begun to play a very large role in the way media and marketing intermingle to reach a consumer base.
-Social media has the power to reach a wider audience.
-Depending on the age group and demographic, social media can influence a company's overall image.
+Along with traditional media channels, there are new and emerging media channels.
+Social media has begun to play a significant role in the way media and marketing combine to reach a consumer base.
+Social media can reach a wider audience.
+Depending on age group and demographic, social media can influence a company's overall image.
 Using social media as a marketing tool has become a widely popular branding method.
-A brand has the chance to create an entire social media presence based around its own specific targeted community.
+A brand can create an entire social media presence based around its specific target.

 With advancements in digital communications channels, marketing communications allow for the possibility of two-way communications where an immediate consumer response can be elicited.
 Digital communications tools include: websites, blogs, social media, email, mobile, and search engines as a few examples.
 It is important for an advertising campaign to carefully select channels based on where their target consumer spends time to ensure market and advertising efforts are maximized.
 Marketing professionals should also consider the cost of reaching its target audience and the time (i.e. advertising during the holiday season tends to be more expensive).